JuliaData/IndexedTables.jl/README.md

 [![codecov.io](http://codecov.io/github/JuliaComputing/IndexedTables.jl/coverage.svg?branch=master)](http://codecov.io/github/JuliaComputing/IndexedTables.jl?branch=master)

 # IndexedTables.jl
-This package provides a table data structure where some of the columns form a sorted index.
+This package provides a tablular data structure where some of the columns form a sorted index.
 This structure is equivalent to an N-dimensional sparse array, and follows the array API to the extent possible.